 Luckily, chemical exfoliants offer the perfect balance of sloughing off without any manual labor involved.
 So every skin type can rest easy knowing that the exfoliation process is working without being overdone.

 That being said, it’s always important to perform a patch test before using a chemical exfoliant to see how the skin reacts.
 This will help you determine what type of chemical exfoliant is most suitable for your skin type.

 With that, you are now an expert on chemical exfoliation!
 Pretty exciting, right?
 Now, you can go out into the skincare world knowing just what your skin type needs.

 Feel free to browse through our catalog of our own unique chemical exfoliants.
 They’ve been tested to make sure they’re delivering the absolute best.

-Keep Reading: How To Know If You Have Combination Skin
+Keep Reading: A Guide On How To Get Clear Skin

 For over 60 years, Viviane Woodard has represented “The Purity of Skincare”.
 We are the leading beauty brand for skin care products and promote the importance of good skin hydration.
 Follow us on Facebook, Instagram, Twitter, and Pinterest for skin care tips, product discounts, and more.